 Note: Please make sure to set your router date and time settings correctly to ensure proper functionality of the Router Limits feature.
-Web management filtering content services are offered for complimentary along with account sign up.
-Additional paid upgrades may be available.
+Subscription based web management filtering content services are available with account sign up.
+Additional upgrades may be available with an additional cost.
 Services may be subject to change without notice.